ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/settings/time-series-settings.markdown

          into a new rollup time series named: `<raw-timeseries-name>@ByMinute`
        * **Aggregation**
          The aggregation period defined by the rollup policy.
-         In this example, every 1 minute of raw data is aggregated into a single entry of the `ByMinute` rollup time series.
+         In this example, every 1 minute of raw data will be aggregated into a single entry of the `ByMinute` rollup time series.
          {NOTE: }
          An entry is added to the rollup time series only when the